 We have entered into strategic relationships to manufacture products and develop new manufacturing process technologies and products.
-These relationships include our joint development agreement with GLOBALFOUNDRIES to develop advanced MTJ technology and STT-MRAM.
 These relationships are subject to various risks that could adversely affect the value of our investments and our results of operations.
 These risks include the following:

-our interests could diverge from those of our foundries, or we may not be able to agree with them on ongoing development, manufacturing and operational activities, or on the amount, timing, or nature of further investments in our joint development; we may experience difficulties in transferring technology to a foundry; we may experience difficulties and delays in getting to and/or ramping production at foundries; our control over the operations of foundries is limited;
+our interests could diverge from those of our foundries, or we may not be able to agree with them on ongoing development, manufacturing and operational activities, or on the amount, timing, or nature of further investments in our joint development; we may experience difficulties in transferring technology to a foundry; we may experience difficulties and delays in getting to and/or ramping production at foundries; our control over the operations of foundries is limited; due to financial constraints, our joint development collaborators may be unable to meet their commitments to us and may pose credit risks for our transactions with them;

-due to financial constraints, our joint development collaborators may be unable to meet their commitments to us and may pose credit risks for our transactions with them; due to differing business models or long-term business goals, our collaborators may decide not to join us in funding capital investment, which may result in higher levels of cash expenditures by us; our cash flows may be inadequate to fund increased capital requirements; we may experience difficulties or delays in collecting amounts due to us from our collaborators; the terms of our arrangements may turn out to be unfavorable; we are migrating toward a fabless model as 300mm production becomes required and this increases risks related to less control over our critical production processes; and changes in tax, legal, or regulatory requirements may necessitate changes in our agreements.
+П due to differing business models or long-term business goals, our collaborators may decide not to join us in funding capital investment, which may result in higher levels of cash expenditures by us; our cash flows may be inadequate to fund increased capital requirements; we may experience difficulties or delays in collecting amounts due to us from our collaborators; the terms of our arrangements may turn out to be unfavorable; we are migrating toward a fabless model as 300mm production becomes required and this increases risks related to less control over our critical production processes; and changes in tax, legal, or regulatory requirements may necessitate changes in our agreements.

-Further, GLOBALFOUNDRIES may terminate the joint development agreement with us if we materially breach a term of the agreement, such as, but not limited to, by our failing to pay any undisputed sum which has been outstanding for 45 or more days from the date of invoice, and fail to remedy the breach within 60 days after receiving notice from GLOBALFOUNDRIES.
-If GLOBALFOUNDRIES terminates the joint development agreement, our ability to continue to develop our MRAM technology will be significantly impaired.
+In addition, under the terms of our joint development agreement with GLOBALFOUNDRIES, we are responsible for half of the costs incurred by GLOBALFOUNDRIES, and we are not able to control the expenses incurred by GLOBALFOUNDRIES.
+If GLOBALFOUNDRIES were to incur expenses greater than we expect, our expenses would increase by more than we expect.
+GLOBALFOUNDRIES may terminate the joint development agreement with us if we materially breach a term of the agreement, such as, but not limited to, by our failing to pay any undisputed sum which has been outstanding for 45 or more days from the date of invoice, and fail to remedy the breach within 60 days after receiving notice from GLOBALFOUNDRIES.
+Further, our joint development agreement expires in December 2019 unless a statement of work is in place at that time, in which case it expires on the date the last statement of work is finished.
+If GLOBALFOUNDRIES fails to extend or terminates the joint development agreement, our ability to continue to develop our MRAM technology will be significantly impaired.